Ben Spackman, “Why Bible Translations Differ: A Guide for the Perplexed,” Religious Educator 15, no. 1 (2014): 31–66.

 All translators are biased.
 The question is, how much does that bias affect the translation?
 Does the translation run against the bias or in favor?
 N. T. Wright offered this critique of the NIV, after discovering “that the translators had had another principle, considerably higher than the stated one: to make sure that Paul should say what the broadly Protestant and evangelical tradition said he said.
 I do not know what version of Scripture they use at Dr. Piper’s church.
 But I do know that if a church only, or mainly, relies on the NIV it will, quite simply, never understand what Paul was talking about.”
 Such is the danger of using only one translation.
 Justification: God’s Plan and Paul’s Vision (London: SPCK, 2009), 35–36.

-Many translations now offer footnotes saying things like “Hebrew uncertain” or “other translations read X.” The LDS KJV tends to offer Greek/Hebrew footnotes where the English is too archaic, but not where the original language is unclear.
+Many translations now offer footnotes saying things like “Hebrew uncertain” or “other translations read X.” The LDS KJV tends to offer Greek/

 By similarity, I mean relatedness.
 It’s relatively easy to learn related languages such as Spanish and Portuguese and translate between them.
 As languages diverge, they share fewer and fewer features in terms of grammar, syntax, vocabulary, etc. English is a mix of Latin (through the French of the Normans) and Germanic (Anglo-Saxon), both belonging to the large Indo-European family of languages.
 Hebrew belongs to the completely different Hamito-Semitic family, including Aramaic and Arabic, as well as (more distantly) Egyptian, Berber, and Somali.
 See Robert Hetzron, The Semitic Languages, Routledge Language Family Descriptions (New York: Routledge, 1997).